Does it ever snow in Mexico?

 Overall, Mexico’s climate is considered pleasant throughout the year.

-The weather is relatively hot and humid between May and September, especially in the southern parts of the country, while temperatures can drop below the freezing point in some regions during the winter season, which runs from December to February.
+Between May and September, the weather is relatively hot and humid, especially in the southern parts of the country, while in northern states the temperature can drop below freezing during the winter months.

 Where does it snow in Mexico?

-These are possibly the snowiest places that you can access within the country.
-Pack a tent, blankets, and food, and warm up because the cold in these places is no joke.
+The destinations listed below are possibly the snowiest places you can visit in Mexico.
+So, bring a tent, blankets, food and warm winter clothes and boots because the cold in these places is no joke at all.

 Monterreal, Coahuila